zmillman/paperclip-normalize/README.md

 ## Normalizing Video ##

-paperclip-normalize can also normalize the audio tracks in video files.
-To do this, you must have FFMPEG installed and it's highly recommended that you use [paperclip-ffmpeg](https://github.com/owahab/paperclip-ffmpeg) too (since you'll want the transcoding features anyways).
-See paperclip-ffmpeg's documentation for information on installing FFMPEG.
+`paperclip-normalize` also detects video file formats and works with FFMPEG to normalize the audio track.
+See [paperclip-ffmpeg's documentation](https://github.com/owahab/paperclip-ffmpeg) for information on installing FFMPEG.

-In your model
+In your model:

   ```ruby
   class Lesson